TJ Day 313

 Education: B.A., Yale University, 2001; A.M., Harvard University, 2006; Ph.D., Harvard University, 2010

 Dr. Pollack-Pelzner’s research explores the ways that Shakespeare has been reconstructed by actors, editors, and authors.
 His current project asks how gendered assumptions have shaped the canonization of Shakespeare's plays.
-He is also completing a project on Shakespeare and the Victorian novel, portions of which have appeared in the scholarly journals ELH: English Literary History, SEL: Studies in English Literature 1500-1900, and Victorian Studies.
+He is also completing a project on representations of interiority in Shakespeare and the Victorian novel, portions of which have appeared in the scholarly journals ELH: English Literary History, SEL: Studies in English Literature 1500-1900, and Victorian Studies.
 He regularly presents work at the Shakespeare Association of America and the North American Victorian Studies Association.
 He is a member of the faculty at the University of California Dickens Project and is the Shakespeare Scholar for the Oregon Psychiatric Association.

 TJ Day 320